 Ear Tip Feeding: Ear tip feeding by ECB larvae can lead to kernel loss, which will also impact your yield.

 How Do You Scout For and Control ECB?

 Most farmers in North America protect against the pest by planting Bt-corn, but you can still control ECB when growing conventional corn with effective scouting and timely insecticide applications.

 ECB does its most damage in its larval stage, and that is where control measures should be applied.
 Once the larvae have entered the stalk, shank or ear tip, it is very difficult for any insecticide to achieve acceptable control.

 Local extension agencies usually report black light trap information regarding ECB moth flights in your area, which helps in knowing when egg and larva scouting should begin.

-Scouting needs to be done on a weekly basis, as small larvae are far easier to control.
-You’ll want to examine 20 to 25 plants in five random locations across each field to look for the presence of eggs and larval evidence.
+Scouting should be done on a weekly basis, as small larvae are far easier to control.
+You’ll want to examine 10-20 plants in five random locations across each field to look for the presence of eggs and larval evidence.

 Treatment Options and Application Rates:

 You can double down on savings and convenience when you shop for ag chemicals on FBN Direct.
-Simply buy the crop protection products you need online and get them shipped directly to your farm—or schedule free pick-up at your local FBN Hub.
-It’s just one of many different ways we’re making farming better for farmers.
+Simply buy the crop protection products you need online and get them shipped directly to your farm.

 Warrior® with Zeon® Technology is a registered trademark of Syngenta Crop Protection, LLC.
 Capture® 2EC-CAL is a registered trademark of FMC Corporation.